 It’s a ridiculously tough task to do.

-You may need to capture these measures across a number of different examples, as that time is likely to vary heavily.
+You may need to capture these measures across a number of different examples or occurrences of work in the process - as times will likely vary (people, complexity etc).

 The goal is to have an end-to-end visual model/diagram/chart of everything that happens with input from those who do the work.